Serviceton railway station: History

+station closed on 1 May; Wolseley then became the western limit of the new system.

-It ceased to be a crew changeover and train passing location in March 1984 after a new crossing loop opened at Dimboola.
-In 2011, the station building was restored by VicTrack and leased to West Wimmera Shire Council for community group use.
+In 2011, the station building was restored by VicTrack and leased to West Wimmera Shire Council for use by community groups.
 Since then it has housed a display of local and railway memorabilia.

 The Overland previously called at Serviceton on its journey between Adelaide and Melbourne, but no longer stops there.

 In popular culture

-American singer Tom Waits included the closure of the station in his song 'Town with no cheer', in his 1983 album Swordfishtrombones.
+American singer Tom Waits included the closure of the station in his song "Town with No Cheer," in his 1983 album Swordfishtrombones.